applicaster/developer.applicaster.com/book/plugins-manifest/fields/special/nav-bar-selector.md

 ### Notes

-- The plugin using this field must have:
+- The plugin using this field must be a [Screen Plugin](/screen/screen-plugin-general.md) with the following attributes in the manifest:
   - A `general` type.
   - A `"screen": true` attribute.
 - In order for the nav bar selector to appear, there should be more than one navigation of type `nav_bar` in the layout.